diffplug/spotless/plugin-gradle/README.md

   }
 }

-// Be sure to disable the buf-gradle-plugin's native support of `buf format`: buf {
+// Be sure to disable the buf-gradle-plugin's execution of `buf format`: buf {
   enforceFormat = false
 }